Mathephor-CeJi/mathephor-ceji.github.io/README.md

 ## Miscellaneous
-I am also fascinated by the geometry of human hearts, and thus interested in [counseling psychology](https://psychology.iastate.edu/directory/nan-zhao/), which serves as a great measurement.
+I am also fascinated by the geometry of mysterious human hearts, and thus interested in [counseling psychology](https://psychology.iastate.edu/directory/nan-zhao/), which serves as a great measurement.